Corpuscularia lehmannii (Eckl. & Zeyh.) Schwant.

 Delosperma lehmannii, Delosperma algoense, Mesembryanthemum lehmannii, Mesembryanthemum sexpartitum, Schonlandia lehmannii

-Corpuscularia lehmannii is a popular succulent plant up to 8 inches (20 cm) tall and up to 12 inches (30 cm) wide, with thick leaves that grow in opposing pairs.
-The leaves are 3-angled, grey-green, up to 1.6 inches (4 cm) long.
-The flowers are yellow, daisy-like, up to 1.6 inches (4 cm) in diameter.
+Corpuscularia lehmannii is a popular succulent plant with thick leaves that grow in opposing pairs.
+It grows up to 8 inches (20 cm) tall with a spread of up to 12 inches (30 cm).
+Laves are 3-angled, grey-green, and up to 1.6 inches (4 cm) long.
+Flowers are yellow, daisy-like, and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Delosperma plants grow in USDA plant hardiness zones 5-9 and will bloom for most of the summer and fall.
 Their foliage is mostly evergreen, and, because of this, they make a great year-round ground cover.
 While the plant is evergreen, it will often have some dieback of foliage in the winter.

 Delospermas prefer full sun but can tolerate some light shade in the garden.
 Because Delospermas are succulents, they do not tolerate wet soil, though they do well in poor soils.
 In fact, wet soil, especially during the winter months, is likely to kill the plants.
 In areas where the soil stays consistently dry, this plant can become invasive, so it is best to consider this when planting it.